MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/queue-entities.md

 - Assign a queue item to a user using the <xref:Microsoft.Crm.Sdk.Messages.PickFromQueueRequest>.

 - Move a queue item from a source queue to a destination queue by using the <xref:Microsoft.Crm.Sdk.Messages.AddToQueueRequest> message.
-A queue item can be moved from one queue to another until it is deactivated by using the <xref:Microsoft.Crm.Sdk.Messages.SetStateRequest> message.
+A queue item can be moved from one queue to another until it’s deactivated by using the <xref:Microsoft.Crm.Sdk.Messages.SetStateRequest> message.

   > [!NOTE]
   >  A queue item is automatically deactivated if the state of the record in the queue item changed from Active to Inactive.
 This applies to queue-enabled entities that have Active and Inactive states.
 To determine if an entity is queue-enabled and if an entity record can be in an Active or Inactive state, see entity metadata information. [!INCLUDE[metadata_browser](../includes/metadata-browser.md)]

 - Release a queue item back to the queue using the <xref:Microsoft.Crm.Sdk.Messages.ReleaseToQueueRequest>.

 - Delete a queue item from a queue by using the <xref:Microsoft.Xrm.Sdk.Messages.DeleteRequest> message.
-When you delete a queue item, a referenced entity record is not deleted.
+When you delete a queue item, a referenced entity record isn’t deleted.
 However, when you delete an entity record, all queue items that reference this entity record are deleted.

 ### See also
  [Configure EMail for Incoming Messages](configure-email-incoming-messages.md)